-Dr Rima Lamba CPsychol, Perinatal and Reproductive Psychology Specialist
+Dr Rima Lamba CPsychol, Specialist in Women's Mental and Reproductive Health

 209-211 Ashley Road

 Blue River Psychology is a Counselling Psychology led practice specialising in the emotional and psychological well-being of women and mothers.
 The Founder and Director of the practice - Dr Rima Lamba - has a specialist interest in exploring how mental health and reproductive and sexual health intersect.

 Pregnancy or perinatal loss, e.g. miscarriage, ectopic pregnancy and still birth

 Postnatal depression (please see webpage on maternal mental health on blueriverpsychology.com).